TogaraCode/React-concepts-in-30-seconds/create-react-app.md

 ### It creates a frontend build template allowing the user to use any backend of choice.

-### This toolchain installs all the dependensies needed for a React application run.
+### This toolchain installs all the dependencies needed for a React application run.

 ### First it is imperative to find out which version of Node has been installed on your machine.